 Try “This page will mostly be used by 14-18 year olds.
 Can we do something instead to appeal to that audience?”

 Preparing your content

-Some website as ‘content managed’ – which means that you can edit it yourself later on.
+Some websites are ‘content managed’ – which means that you can edit them yourself later on.
 Some sites are ‘static’ – which means you can’t.
 This should have been explained as part of your initial brief and the quote from your design agency.

 Whatever the size/scope of your website there are some key lessons to learn:

 - Your content can always be changed

 For content managed sites a general rule of thumb is that any and all text content on the pages can be changed later.
 You’ll usually get the opportunity to fine tune things before going live with the new website, so don’t panic about getting your copy word-perfect.

 On a static site you’ll have to supply all your information before the launch so the designer/developer can add it to your pages for you.
 Changes at a later date can normally be made for free or with a small update fee depending on the terms of your contract.

 As mentioned earlier, always have half a mind on the end user of the site.
 Research and identify your key demographic and always keep them at the forefront of your mind.
 If you’re organising your content then make sure to give it a logical hierarchy – pick out the most important information and display things in order.